koordinates/kart/DATASETS_v2.md

 }
 ```

-Features are stored at a filename that contains an encoding of their primary key, so that an update to the feature that doesn't change its primary key will cause it to be overwritten in place.
+Features are stored at a filename that contains a Base64 encoding of their primary key, so that an update to the feature that doesn't change its primary key will cause it to be overwritten in place.

 #### Geometry encoding